Hydrodynamic Limit For An Active Exclusion Process: Canonical measures, entropy and irreducibility

 We now introduce the canonical measures of our process, which are translation-invariant particular cases of measures associated with a density profile, introduced in Definition \ref{defi:measuresforaDPT}. \begin{defi}[Grand canonical measures] Consider a \emph{translation invariant} density profile on the torus $ \boldsymbol \dens$, i.e. such that for any $u\in \ctorus$, for some grand-canonical parameter $\param\in \pset$ independent of $u$.
 We will write $\gcm$ for the product measure $\mu^N_{\boldsymbol\dens}$, and $\E_{\param}$ will denote the corresponding expectation.
 This class of measures will be referred to as \emph{grand-canonical measures}.
 Furthermore, for any $\am\in[0,1]$, the measure $\mu_{\param}$ associated with the uniform density profile on the torus where the angle of each particle is chosen uniformly in $\ctoruspi$, will be denoted by $\mu_{\am}^*$, and the corresponding expectation will be denoted by $\E_{\am}^*$. \end{defi} Note that these measures are dependent on $ N$, but due to their translation invariant nature, we will omit this in our notation.

 \begin{rema}For any density $\am\in [0,1]$, the measure $\mu^*_{\am}$ on $\statespace$ is not invariant for our dynamic, because although it is invariant for the symmetric part of the exclusion, the weakly asymmetric part (as well as the Glauber part as soon as $\beta\neq0$) breaks this property.
-We will however prove in Section \ref{subsec:entropy} that due to the scaling in $N$, the stationary distribution of our dynamics is locally close to a product measure $\gcm$. \end{rema}
+We will however prove in Section \ref{subsec:entropy} that due to the scaling in $N$, the stationary distribution of our dynamics is locally close to {$\mu^*_{\am}$}. \end{rema}

-\begin{defi}[Canonical measures] Fix a positive integer $l$, an integer $K\leq (2l+1)^2$ and $\Theta_K=\{\theta_1,\ldots ,\theta_K\}$ an orderless family of angles, we shorten by $\K$ the pairs $(K, \Theta_K)$, which we will refer to as \emph{canonical states} on $B_l$.
+\begin{defi}[Canonical measures] Fix a positive integer $l$, an integer $K\leq (2l+1)^2$ and {$\Theta_K=(\theta_1,\ldots ,\theta_K)$ a family of $K$ angles, taken up to reordering of its coordinates}, we shorten by $\K$ the pairs $(K, \Theta_K)$, which we will refer to as \emph{canonical states} on $B_l$.
 We will denote by $\Kset_l$ the set of canonical states $\K$ on $B_l$, Since {$\Ksett_l$ \dotfill the set of $\K$ such that $K\leq \abss{B_l}-2$} our process loses its fast mixing properties when there is only one or less empty site (In which case mixing mainly comes from the Glauber dynamics, which is very slow w.r.t. the displacement dynamics, cf. Section \ref{subsec:irreducibility} below), we also introduce

 the set of $\K$ for which the exclusion process on $B_l$ is irreducible.
 Furthermore, for any fixed $\K\in \Kset_l$, we denote by